q-pratz-chem/python-package-best-practices/_episodes/06-type-hinting.md

 ## More

-For more complex or flexible typing, note that the abstract base classes in [collections.abc](https://docs.python.org/3/library/collections.abc.html) can be used as `Generic` types.
+For more complex or flexible typing, note that the abstract base classes in [collections.abc](https://docs.python.org/3/library/collections.abc.html) can be used as a `Generic` type.
 The [typing](https://docs.python.org/3/library/typing.html) library includes a number of other useful types.
  * `typing.Union` specifies a set of different types that can be assigned to a variable. `Union[int, float]` indicates that either an `int` or a `float` is acceptable.
  * `typing.SupportsFloat` matches any value that is convertible to `float`.